-Strong Customer Authentication is running on a different timeline to other parts of PSD2 (many of which went into effect on January 13th, 2018) and enforcement is expected to start September 2019.
+Strong Customer Authentication is running on a different timeline to other parts of PSD2 (many of which went into effect on January 13th, 2018) and will be required from 14 September 2019.
 This guide helps you understand the upcoming changes.
 (If you’re a marketplace or a platform, we’ve written a guide on how other parts of PSD2 may specifically impact you.
 We’ve also written a note on the surcharge ban.)

 What is Strong Customer Authentication?

 Strong Customer Authentication (SCA) is a new mandatory method of authenticating online payments (or verifying a customer’s identity before accepting an online payment) that will be introduced in Europe in 2019.
 In short, it requires payments to be authenticated using at least two of the following three elements:

 Something that only the customer knows

 Something that only the customer has or possesses

 For example, a card, hardware token, mobile phone, or other device that is in the customer’s possession.

 Something that the customer is

 For example, a biometric such as a fingerprint, facial recognition, or iris scan.
 Detection of unique behavioral patterns (e.g., keystroke analysis) will also qualify as a valid biometric (although this technology currently has low adoption among European banks).